You are viewing the Initial Version, the most recent version of this dataset.

 by Elnaz Neinavaz

-Canopy chlorophyll Content (CCC) is the total amount of chlorophyll a and b pigments in a contiguous group of plants per unit ground area often expressed in mg/m2 (Gitelson et al., 2005).
-It is a product of leaf chlorophyll content (i.e., the chlorophyll content of a fresh green leaf divided by its one-side area (µmg/cm2)) and the leaf area index.
-CCC is a terrestrial ecosystem functional EBV that describes the distribution of chlorophyll pig ...(continue reading)
+The canopy chlorophyll content for the Netherlands at 10 meters resolution on monthly basis for the year 2020.
+Dataset generated under Showcase.
+4, pilot 4.3 myVARIABLE of the e-shape project.
+Canopy Chlorophyll Content (CCC) is the total amount of chlorophyll a and b pigments in a contiguous group of plants per unit ground area often expressed in mg/m2 (Gitelson et al., 2005).
+It is a product of leaf chlorophyll content (i.e., the chlorophyll co ...(continue reading)

 Metadata: ACDD (JSON) | EML (XML)